hedgehog28/ag-tweets/README.md

  - Get the solution to compile first.
 There are a few post-build events which will trigger and copy the components to the application which serves as the solution entry point.

 # Running instructions
+ - The entry point is the project AllanGray.TwitterTestConsole
  - Compilation will trigger copy of the user.txt and tweet.txt files to the console application.
  - There is a command line configuration set in the IDE so that when you simply run the console application the input filenames will be read from command line.
  - Off the console application a `\log` file folder will be written.
 The default log-level is INFO.
 If you change it to DEBUG you will very verbose information which will be helpful in production fault-finding.